 On 5 August, well out in the Atlantic to the west of Gibraltar, Lyster gathered his three main carriers and their supporting light anti-aircraft cruisers (Eagle was now complemented by Charybdis).
 Each of the carriers also had an anti-submarine destroyer detachment.
 Argus was also present as the fighter director, and in support was a refuelling force from Freetown, this comprising the oiler Abbeydale escorted by the corvettes Armeria and Burdock.

-Lyster now pushed his force through an intensive tactical exercise programme intended to stretch both the ships and their 72 fighters, many of them flown by pilots with only the most limted combat experience.
+Lyster now pushed his force through an intensive tactical exercise programme intended to stretch both the ships and their 72 fighters, many of them flown by pilots with only the most limited combat experience.
 The programme also involved the air and anti-submarine guards, which had to follow the carriers as they headed into the wind to fly off or land their aircraft, constantly changing course and speed as they worked their squadrons.

-Victorious had the greatest proportion of Fairey Fulmar two-seat fighters, which were tasked with low-altitude air cover, while Eagle and Indomitable had a higher proportion of Grumman Wildcat (known to the British as Martlet) and Hawker Sea Hurricane single-seat fighters, which were tasked with the provision of higher-altitude cover for the convoy’s merchant vessels and warships.
+Victorious had the greatest proportion of Fairey Fulmar single-engined two-seat fighters, which were tasked with low-altitude air cover, while Eagle and Indomitable had a higher proportion of Grumman Wildcat (known to the British as Martlet) and Hawker Sea Hurricane single-engined single-seat fighters, which were tasked with the provision of higher-altitude cover for the convoy’s merchant vessels and warships.